Hurricane Idalia grinds through northern Florida

 Video footage and photographs from the region showed ocean waters washing over highways and neighbourhoods swamped by extensive flooding at midday.

-In Valdosta, Georgia, about 80 miles (129 km) northeast of Tallahassee, emergency boat crews were carrying out rescues of residents trapped in homes, according to the city's Facebook page.
+In Valdosta, Georgia, about 129km northeast of Tallahassee, emergency boat crews were carrying out rescues of residents trapped in homes, according to the city's Facebook page.
 No other details were immediately available.

-Drawing strength from the Gulf of Mexico's warm waters, Idalia unleashed destructive winds and torrential downpours that were forecast to cause flooding up to 16 feet (5 m) deep along Florida's Gulf Coast.
+Drawing strength from the Gulf of Mexico's warm waters, Idalia unleashed destructive winds and torrential downpours that were forecast to cause flooding up to 5 metres deep along Florida's Gulf Coast.

 By early Wednesday afternoon, the eye of Idalia had left Florida, Governor Ron DeSantis said at a press conference.
 He added that parts of the state, particularly in the north, were still being buffeted by storm bands.

-Florida's Gulf Coast, southeastern Georgia and eastern parts of North and South Carolina could face 4 to 8 inches (10-20 cm) of rain through Thursday, with isolated areas seeing as much as a foot of rain, the National Hurricane Center warned.
+Florida's Gulf Coast, southeastern Georgia and eastern parts of North and South Carolina could face 10cm to 20cm of rain through Thursday, with isolated areas seeing as much as a foot of rain (30cm), the National Hurricane Center warned.

 Cedric King, a businessman from coastal Brunswick, Georgia, just south of Savannah, was not going to take chances.

-"I packed up the family and headed north," he said after a 5-hour drive with his mother, wife and children.
+"I packed up the family and headed north," he said after a five-hour drive with his mother, wife and children.
 "We evacuated."

 The storm's most dangerous feature is a powerful surge of wind-driven surf that is expected to flood low-lying areas, officials said.